This article contains affiliate links that I receive compensation for at no cost to you. Thank you for supporting my site!

 The peaks above Milford Sound are dotted with remnants of the glaciers that created the geography here, making it one of the most beautiful places in the world.
 Photos & videos can’t quite manage to convey just how dramatic the scenery is.
 The walls of the mountains and cliffs are so steep that my neck was a bit sore from craning my head up all day long.

 After the cruise, it was time to head back to the bus.
 The drive back is quicker since there aren’t as many stops.
-I got back to Queenstown around 7:30pm after a 12+ hour day.
+I got back to Queenstown around 7:30pm after a 12+ hour day trip to Milford Sound.
 It’s definitely a long day, with a lot of time on a bus in order to be out on the water for just 2.5 hours, but for me, it was worth it to get to see one of the most gorgeous places I have ever visted.

 Thanks to the tour schedules & drive times from Queenstown, which is how the majority of visitors arrive, Milford Sound sees a surge of activity in the middle of the day.
 While it didn’t seem overly crowded out on the water, I imagine that it must be a much more peaceful place if you can visit early in the morning or late in the day for an extended visit.
 It was amazing to see Milford Sound on a clear day, but it would also be interesting to see it in the mist as well.
 I’ll just have to go back someday.